tom-metherell/Mice.jl/docs/src/imputation.md

 ```

 ## Diagnostics
-After performing multiple imputation, you should inspect the trace plots of the imputed variables to verify convergence. `Mice.jl` includes the a plotting function to do this.
+After performing multiple imputation, you should inspect the trace plots of the imputed variables to verify convergence. `Mice.jl` includes a plotting function to do this.

 ```@docs
 plot